hyperledger-labs/pdo-contracts/docs/jupyter.md

 https://creativecommons.org/licenses/by/4.0/
 --->

-# Using Jupyter Labs for Exchange Contracts #
+# Using Jupyter Labs for PDO Contracts #

-This directory contains several sample Jupyter notebooks that can be used to create and interact with contract objects (or collections of objects) in the Exchange contract family.
+This directory contains several sample Jupyter notebooks that can be used to create and interact with contract objects (or collections of objects).

 ## Installation ##